AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise1/README.md

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/h_LR.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/h_LR.png" title="LR hypothesis" alt="LR hypothesis" height="25"></a>

-the [answer to the question 1.a](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_a.md) shows that the Hessian matrix of J(θ) is **positive semidefinite**; this implies that J(θ) is convex and has no local minima other than global one.
+the [answer to the question 1.a](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_a.md) shows that the Hessian matrix of *J(θ)* is **positive semidefinite**; this implies that *J(θ)* is convex and has no local minima other than global one.

 &nbsp;
 **1.b)**
-The [code for the question 1.b](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_b.ipynb) trained a **regression** classifier using Newton's Method, starting with θ=0, until the error become smaller than 1x10^-5.
+The [code for the question 1.b](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_b.ipynb) trained a **regression** classifier using Newton's Method, starting with *θ=0*, until the error become smaller than 1x10^-5.
 The decision boundary that separates the data into two classes is shown below:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/1b_plot.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/1b_plot.png" title="Logistic regression plot" alt="Logistic regression plot" height="200"></a>

 &nbsp;
 **1.c)**
-In GDA the joint distribution of *(x, y)* by the following equations:
+In GDA the joint distribution of *(x, y)* is modeled by the following equations:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDA.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDA.png" title="GDA joint distribution" alt="GDA joint distribution" height="150"></a>

 Suppose we have already fit the parameters of our model and now want to predict *y* given a new point *x*.
-To show that GDA results in a classifier that has a linear decision boundary, the [answer to the question 1.c](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_c.md) shows that,  the posterior distribution can be written as:
+To show that **GDA** results in a classifier that has a linear decision boundary, the [answer to the question 1.c](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_c.md) shows that,  the posterior distribution can be written as:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDAposterior.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDAposterior.png" title="GDA posterior distribution" alt="GDA posterior distribution" height="43"></a>